 What's happened

-Karex, the world's largest condom producer, has announced plans to increase prices by 20-30% due to rising costs from supply chain disruptions caused by the Iran war.
-Demand has surged, and shipping delays are affecting stock levels globally, especially in developing countries.
+Karex, the world's largest condom producer, has announced plans to raise prices by 20-30% due to ongoing supply chain disruptions caused by the Iran war.
+Demand for condoms has increased, and shipping delays are affecting stock levels globally, especially in developing countries.
 The company has enough supplies for now but expects ongoing challenges.

 What's behind the headline?